Pineapple, Mango In A Spicy, Sweet Coconut Gravy (Avnas Ambe Sasam)

 - 1/4 teaspoon of mustard seeds

 - Heat a tempering pan.
 Roughly break dried red chillies into pieces.
-Fry them for 2 minutes using few drops of oil.
+Fry them for a minute using few drops of oil.
 Remove it off heat and let it cool down.
 This step helps them get crispy to be powdered while grinding.

 - Transfer this ground masala into a mixing bowl.